I have been thinking a lot about joy lately: how to create it, access it, and awaken it.

 The simple act of smiling is a fundamental gateway to joy.

-Even if you don’t feel joyful, bringing a smile to your face sends a signal to the brain – which in turn releases the ‘feel good’ neurotransmitters dopamine, endorphins and serotonin – creating a feedback loop.
+Even if you don’t feel joyful, bringing a smile to your face sends a signal to the brain to release the “feel good” neurotransmitters dopamine, endorphins, and serotonin.
+This creates a feedback loop of positivity.

 Sometimes you are so joyful that you are smiling, and other times you smile and then become joyful.
 Either way, you feel joy.